 New Study Shows Strong Vehicle Standards Boost Economy

 The new analysis, conducted by Synapse Energy Economics, Inc., finds that clean-car standards spur investments in automotive technology, creating new jobs in the auto sector.
 In addition, the big savings the standards offer to drivers at every fill-up get re-invested into the economy.
-The standards, which were put into place in 2012, will create more than 100,000 U.S. jobs in 2025 and more than 250,000 U.S. jobs in 2035, according to the study.
-These jobs would be in the auto technology and manufacturing sectors, as well as in other sectors, such as retail, due to the additional consumer spending allowed by fuel savings.
+The standards, which put into place in 2012, will create more than 100,000 U.S. jobs in 2025 and more than 250,000 U.S. jobs in 2035, according to the study.
+These jobs would be in the auto technology and manufacturing sectors, as well as in other sectors, such as retail, due to the more consumer spending allowed by fuel savings.
 The U.S. gross domestic product would see a boost of more than $13 billion in 2025 and $16 billion in 2035.

 The Synapse study looked at a number of factors—including the cost of deploying new clean vehicle technologies and the fuel savings that would result—and found that the current standards deliver positive economic growth both in the near term and years to come.

 “It’s clear that the clean vehicle standards we have in place today are working well,” said Dave Cooke, senior vehicles analyst at the Union of Concerned Scientists.
-“They’re doing exactly what they were designed to do—and this study is just more evidence that we need to keep moving forward.”
+“They’re doing exactly what they designed to do—and this study is just more evidence that we need to keep moving forward.”

-“This analysis shows the folly of putting the brakes on fuel economy standards in the name of auto industry relief,” said Therese Langer, transportation program director at the American Council for an Energy-Efficient Economy.
-“Fuel-efficient vehicles don’t just put money in consumers’ pockets and promote economic growth — they create jobs and increase investment in that very industry.”
+This analysis shows padding.
+Padding by automakers not ready for EV.
+So putting the brakes on fuel economy standards in the name of auto industry relief is their move.
+Fuel-efficient vehicles don’t just put money in consumers’ pockets.
+They promote economic growth.
+Why you ask??
+So, they create jobs plus increase investment in that auto industry.